A group of eight Algerian men (aged between 17-29) were chain pushed-back from Slovenia to Croatia, then directly from Croatia to Bosnia.

 At around 12 pm, the Slovenian officers drove the seven of them for 30 minutes to the Croatian border where they were handed over to the Croatian authorities.
 Again, they were brought to a police station, this time on the Croatian side, where their fingerprints were taken once more.
 Afterwards, they had to wait until 4 am, February 28.
 Then they were driven to the border of Bosnia, close to Poljana (BIH).

 They arrived there around 6 am and between seven and eight officers, wearing black uniforms without any identifiable symbols and balaclavas, were waiting for them.
 The van was parked around 100 meters away from a small river, marking the Croatian border with Bosnia (approximate location on map).

 The seven individuals had to get off the van one by one.
 The door was opened, one person was taken out, and the door was closed again.
 Outside, the officers were standing on each side of the van, forming a “tunnel”.
 When one individual got off the van, he was beaten with batons, then the officers ran after him and forced him into the river where the water was waist-high.

 “When one of us fell in the dirt, the officers beat him directly in the face.”

-Once the group of seven had reached the other side of the border, they walked back to Velika Kladusa, which took them around three hours.
+Once the group of eight had reached the other side of the border, they walked back to Velika Kladusa, which took them around three hours.